Sid Meier's Alpha Centauri: Legacy

 There have been no direct sequels beyond Alien Crossfire, something that writer Greg Tito attributed to Reynolds leaving Firaxis in 2000 to form Big Huge Games.
 Alien Crossfire producer and lead designer Timothy Train also left Firaxis with Reynolds.
 However, a spiritual sequel, Civilization: Beyond Earth, was announced by Firaxis in April 2014 and released on October 24, 2014; several of those that worked on Alpha Centauri helped to develop the new title.
 A review in Polygon noted however that while the new game has better graphics, its story fails to rival the original, a sentiment echoed by another review in PC Gamer.
-Another in Endgadget noted "as a spiritual successor to Sid Meier's Alpha Centauri, however, it's a cut-rate disappointment".
+Another in Engadget noted "as a spiritual successor to Sid Meier's Alpha Centauri, however, it's a cut-rate disappointment".

 Many of the features introduced in Alpha Centauri were carried over into subsequent Civilization titles; upon its release, Civilization III was compared negatively to Alpha Centauri, whose Civilization characteristics were reminiscent of faction bonuses and penalties.
 The government system in Civilization IV closely resembles Alpha Centauri's, and Civilization V includes a new victory condition: the completion of the 'Utopia project', which is reminiscent of the Ascent to Transcendence secret project.

 According to Edge magazine, Alpha Centauri remained "highly regarded" in 2006.
 A decade after its release, Sold-Out Software and GOG.com re-released the game for online-download sales.
 Escapist Magazine reviewed the game in 2014, noting that "Alpha Centauri is still playable.
 It still has a unique flavor that is unlike anything else".

 After the release of the expansion, multimedia producer Michael Ely wrote a trilogy of novels based on the game.
 Writer Steve Darnall and illustrator Rafael Kayanan also made a graphic novel entitled Alpha Centauri: Power of the Mindworms.
 Steve Jackson Games published GURPS Alpha Centauri, a sourcebook for the GURPS role-playing game set in the Alpha Centauri universe.